openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

        $ rm -rf /openstack /etc/{neutron,nova,swift} \
                 /var/log/{neutron,nova,swift}

+       $ # Remove the pip configuration files on the host
+       $ rm -rf /root/.pip

 There is a convenience script (``scripts/teardown.sh``) which will destroy everything known within an environment.
 You should be aware that this script will destroy whole environments and should be used WITH CAUTION.